blocktrail/blocktrail-wallet/README.md

 tag the release as well in git at this point.

 ### Push to SentryIO
-push the source files to sentryIO, make sure to pass it the right versionnumber
+push the source files to sentryIO, make sure to pass it the right versionnumber and do this on BOTH platforms!
 ```
-node pushsentryio.js <VERSIONNUMBER>
+node pushsentryio.js <Android|iOS> <VERSIONNUMBER>
 ```

 ### Android